-Michael joined Chevy Chase Trust in 2005 after previously serving as the President of Asset Management Investment Advisers.
-He currently serves as Director of Client Management and Senior Portfolio Manager, where he provides portfolio and wealth management advice to high net worth and institutional clients.
+Michael Gildenhorn joined Chevy Chase Trust in 2005 after previously serving as the President of Asset Management Investment Advisers.
+He currently serves as Senior Managing Director and Director of Portfolio Management, where he provides portfolio and wealth management advice to high net worth and institutional clients.
 Having over 25 years of experience, Michael has been recognized multiple times as one of Washington area’s top investment advisors by Washingtonian Magazine.
 We recently sat down with him to learn more about his background and how he began his career.

 Q: Tell us a little about your background.